Dolphinaric/dolphinaric_courses/Porting_Mer_on_ZedBoard.md

 ###Booting Linux on Zedboard###
 Now copy the three files *BOOT.BIN*, *devicetree.dtb* and *uImage* created by the previous steps in the /boot partition of your SD card.
 Then insert the card into the board and connect it with your computer.
 Turn the power switch on and open Tera Term.
 From **Setup->Serial Port** configure the baud rate to 115200 and click ok.
 Optionally at this point, the terminal settings can be saved for later use.
 To do so, click on **Setup->Save**.
+When booting there might be a problem with mounting the /boot partition automatically.
+You can enter an emergency shell as root and manually mount it.
+You have to run the following commands:

+	mount /boot
+	systemctl default

+Then the booting process will continue and you will be able to login normally to the system.

+###Graphics Support on Zedboard###
+Unfortunately, there is no GPU embedded on the Cortex-A9 processor for zedboard.
+This is rather annoying as you can not run X server to get a graphical user interface.
+The solution to this is to use the FPGAs as a compensation for the lack of GPU.
+This requires a lot of knowledge in programming FPGAs because you have to implement your own hardware.
+As you can imagine this is quite difficult and out of the goals of this guide so it is not included.